ILikeToasts/ILikeToasts-Sonder/docs/index.md

 #### APIs

 I used SpotifyWebAPI, LastFM API and YTMusicAPI to fetch the appropriate data.
+I also used the SteamAPI for the Games section and TMDB API for the movies & TVshows section.
 All the secrets are stored in a `.env` file.

 ##### Website API (Swagger)